mcuringa/mcuringa.github.com/cv.md

 Refereed articles & proceedings
 -------------------------------
+Uttamchandani, S., **Curinga, M.**, & Drew, J. (in press, 2024).
+Cartographic Syntonicity as a Tool for Equitable Computer Science Education. _Proceedings of the Fourth Annual Meeting of the International Society of the Learning Sciences_.

+**Curinga, M.**, & De Freitas, E. (under review).
+Computational Thinking and the Infant Mind: Towards the New Empiricisms of Software Studies. _Learning, Media and Technology._

 Curinga, R., Raña, R., **Curinga, M.**, & Maryutina, E. (under review).
 Assessing and placing emergent bilinguals in U.S. schools: Findings from field interviews. _International journal of bilingual education and bilingualism._

 Saravanos, A., & **Curinga, M.** (2023).
 [Simulating the Software Development Lifecycle: The Waterfall Model](https://doi.org/10.3390/asi6060108). _Applied System Innovation_, _6_(6), 108.